SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Online orders require manual entry

-- Inconsistent pricing between channels
+- Inconsistent pricing across channels

 Typical flows: